-The more dominant dog will probably roll over on her back and show “submission” so the other dog will feel comfortable “attacking” her.
-Then they'll switch.
+The more energetic dog will probably roll over on her back and let the other dog “win” so the other dog will feel comfortable “attacking” her.
+Then they’ll switch.
 Both dogs will play bite and play growl – and it gets very loud!
 They might chase each other, bite each other, bark or play tug with the nearest toy.

 Normal warning growls – dog parks, dog daycares, dog playdates

 Normal dogs use growling to communicate after the other dog (or person) has ignored previous warning signs that they’ve had enough.

 For example, if one dog no longer wants to play, she will likely stop instigating the wrestling.
 She will start avoiding the other dog by looking away or pretending to be interested in something else “Oh, this smells good!”
 She will likely stand up and shake herself off, which dogs will do when they are ending something, kind of like a big sigh of relief – “Well that was fun, what’s next?”
 If the other dog continues to pester her, she might yawn (a calming signal) and keep looking away.
 Next, she might stiffen, raise her lips, crinkle her muzzle and growl.
 If the other dog still won’t leave her alone, that’s when she might snap, lunge or let out a vicious bark – “Get the f— off me!”

 Owners make the mistake of scolding the dog that snapped.

 Really, the other dog (the pest) in this example should have been re-directed long before the incident escalated.
 Younger, more energetic dogs need to learn boundaries, especially if they haven’t been around enough dogs and can’t control their never-ending desires to play.
 These are the dogs that shouldn’t be at the dog park quite yet.
 They should socialize in smaller, more controlled groups of dogs first.